jfedor2/hid-remapper/custom-boards/README.md

 ### v3 and v4

 Flash the board with [remapper\_feather.uf2](https://github.com/jfedor2/hid-remapper/releases/latest/download/remapper_feather.uf2) file by putting it in firmware flashing mode and copying the file to the "RPI-RP2" drive that should appear on your computer.

+### v8

+Flash the board with [remapper\_board\_v8.uf2](https://github.com/jfedor2/hid-remapper/releases/latest/download/remapper_board_v8.uf2) file by putting it in firmware flashing mode and copying the file to the "RPI-RP2" drive that should appear on your computer.

 ## Acknowledgements